Eino: CallOption Capabilities and Conventions

 }

-// DesignateNodeWithPath sets the path of the node(s) to which the option will be applied to.
+// DesignateNodeWithPath sets the path of the node(s) to which the option will be applied.

-// You can make the option take effect in the subgraph by specifying the key of the subgraph.
+// You can make the option take effect in a subgraph by specifying the key of the subgraph.

 func (o Option) DesignateNodeWithPath(path ...*NodePath) Option {